-11.5 ROUTE NOTE CARS
+11.6 ROUTE NOTE CARS

-11.5.1 For sections of a rally run entirely on asphalt, one route note car may be used for each driver entered with a World Rally car.
+11.6.1 For sections of a rally run entirely on asphalt, one route note car may be used for each driver entered with a World Rally car or eligible to score points in the WRC 2 Pro Championship.
 Such cars shall:

 - Contain no more than 2 persons. - Comply with the requirements for reconnaissance cars as in Art.
 25.1 and Art.
-25.2. - Carry any required FIA signage on each front door including 'Safe Drive' logos. - Operate the speed control device as used during reconnaissance. - Respect the speed limit for the special stages which will be announced by the clerk of the course. - Operate within a schedule issued by the organisers and run under the authority of the clerk of the course. - Respect the list of route note exchange points which are issued by the clerk of the course. - Cover no more than one passage of each special stage.
+25.2. - Carry any required FIA signage on each front door including 'Safe Drive' logos. - Operate the speed control device as used during reconnaissance. - Respect the speed limit for the special stages which will be announced by the clerk of the course. - Operate within a schedule issued by the organisers and run under the authority of the clerk of the course. - Respect the list of route note exchange points which are issued by the clerk of the course. - Cover no more than one passage of each special stage. - In no way interfere with the schedule of the rally. - Be used only for their allocated driver and withdrawn if this driver retires.

-- In no way interfere with the schedule of the rally. - Be used only for their allocated World Rally Car driver and withdrawn if this driver retires from the event.
-If not the RNC crew, then one team member per competitor may be present in the RNEP for the sole purpose of handing over the notes to the respective crew(s). - 11.5.2 The rally organisation may also run its own route note car to provide advisory route notes for the other competitors.
+If not the RNC crew, then one team member per competitor may be present in the RNEP for the sole purpose of handing over the notes to the respective crew(s).

+11.6.2 The rally organisation may also run its own route note car to provide advisory route notes for the other competitors.